 The last stage of software development process is deployment.
 This often goes hand-in-hand with continued bug fixing.
 Often, going live happens in three stages:

 - Progressive gathering of information and feedback

-At this stage all parties involved finally get the full picture of how the user interacts with the end product and can make any necessary adjustments accordingly.
-If, after any relevant bug and minor defects are repaired, the rollout of the software product to its full capacity proceeds smoothly, this means that the preliminary work and all of the preceding stages of software development process were carried out correctly.
+At this stage, all parties involved finally get the full picture of how the user interacts with the end product and can make any necessary adjustments accordingly.
+If, after any relevant bugs and minor defects are repaired, the rollout of the software product to its full capacity proceeds smoothly, this means that the preliminary discovery and analysis work, as well as all of the earlier stages of software development process, were carried out successfully.